Goonw4re/goonware/README.md

 - Close other resource-intensive applications
 - Use the panic key if you need to quickly hide content
 - For multi-monitor setups, ensure all monitors are detected in Windows display settings
-- Experiment with bounce animation settings for the most enjoyable experience